-What are rizatriptan benzoate tablets?
+What is rizatriptan benzoate?

-Rizatriptan benzoate tablets are a prescription medicine that belongs to a class of medicines called Triptans.
+Rizatriptan benzoate is a prescription medicine that belongs to a class of medicines called Triptans.

 Rizatriptan benzoate is available as a traditional tablet and as an orally disintegrating tablet.

-Rizatriptan benzoate tablets are used to treat migraine attacks with or without aura in adults and in children 6 to 17 years of age.
+Rizatriptan benzoate tablets are used to treat migraine attacks with or without aura in adults.

-Rizatriptan benzoate tablets are not to be used to prevent migraine attacks.
+Rizatriptan benzoate is not to be used to prevent migraine attacks.

-Rizatriptan benzoate tablets are not for the treatment of hemiplegic or basilar migraines.
+Rizatriptan benzoate is not for the treatment of hemiplegic or basilar migraines.

-It is not known if rizatriptan benzoate tablets are safe and effective for the treatment of cluster headaches.
+It is not known if rizatriptan benzoate is safe and effective for the treatment of cluster headaches.